-Section 10.4 - Personal Days (3).
+Section 10.4 - Personal Days .
 Full-time employees are entitled to personal days on a calendar year basis after completion of the probationary period.
 Personal days are scheduled pursuant to policies established by the Director and subject to his approval.
 During the term of this Agreement, full-time employees are entitled to three (3) personal days.
 Personal days must be used within the calendar year in which they are earned and shall be paid at the employee's regular rate of pay for eight (8) hours.
 Such personal days may not be carried over from one calendar year to the next and may not be taken on any of the above-mentioned holidays.
-Personal day(s) not taken by the end of the calendar year shall be paid to the employee.
-Any accrued personal days outstanding and due to the employee shall be paid to him upon his resignation or retirement from employment.
+Personal day(s) not taken by the end of the calendar year shall be forfeited without compensation, except as provided below: